unicode-org/icu4x/docs/wrapper-layer.md

 For example, in the above diagram, a client uses the ergonomic Intl.NumberFormat API with options to enable compact notation in long form.
 The wrapper layer performs a bit of logic to figure out that this combination of options requires two functional units: plural rules and compact decimal format.
 It then delegates to those two functions in the logical API.

+Rule of thumb: A good "ergonomic" API is one that makes the "business logic" of the caller more clearly aligned with the task being performed.
+It doesn't have to be "simple to use" (if the task if necessarily complex) but it should avoid adding more complexity than already exists in the problem at hand.
+The scopes of responsibility, lifecycle, ownership, etc. should be aligned between the caller and the API.

 ## Key Requirements for the Wrapper Layer

 ### Host Language